radwan50000/learn-typescript/README.md

 ```

-> The Interface is by specialed by that can be inherticed many interface in the interface or in class
+> The Interface is specialized by that can be inherticed many interface in the interface or in class

 ```